GVEncheva22/Memoa/README.md

 - Items render as “sticky” gradient cards; click Remove to delete.
 - Data is stored in `localStorage` (`memoaFavourites-<userId>`), so every user has their own collection.

+## Theme toggle

+- Every page includes a small moon/sun button that switches between light and dark palettes.
+The choice is saved in `localStorage` (`memoaTheme`) so your preference persists across navigation and reloads.